KohliDev/liota/README.md

 ## Package Manager
 Liota applications can be broken into small pieces that can be loaded and unloaded into a running liota process.
 We recommend putting the EdgeSystems, Devices, Metrics and DCC(s) in separate packages.
 Then each construct can be loaded and unloaded at will.
 See the [README](/packages) in the package directory for complete details.

-# Getting Started Guide

-Do you have a RaspberryPi and want to try out Liota.
-Please follow the steps in this [tutorial link](/tutorials).

 ## Device Discovery
 Liota SDK provides users a way to discover new devices at run-time through a dedicated discovery thread.
 The discovery thread could listen on a list of end points by spinning up a listening thread for each of them.
 Currently, Liota supports 4 kinds of end points: MQTT, COAP, Socket, and Named Pipe.
 However, because of security consideration on edge system, currently only MQTT and Named Pipe are allowed, especially Named Pipe is only accessible to its owner user.